TabbycatDebate/tabbycat/docs/index.rst

 Tabbycat User Guide
 ======================

-Tabbycat is a draw tabulation system for two-team parliamentary debate tournaments.
-It supports the Australs, NZ Easters, Australian Easters, Joynt Scroll, UADC and WSDC formats, and is highly configurable, supporting many custom variations of the above formats too.
+Tabbycat is a draw tabulation system for parliamentary debate tournaments.
+It supports two-team formats such as Australs, World Schools, Asians, Australian Easters and all New Zealand formats, as well as British Parliamentary (WUDC).
+It is also highly configurable, supporting many custom variations of the above formats too.

 .. _installation-docs: